jkstill/oracle-script-lib/README.md

 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/columns.sql'>columns.sql</a> - several sqlplus column settings
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/enqueue-bitand.sql'>enqueue-bitand.sql</a> - Demonstrate how to decode v$session.p1 values for enqueue waits
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/get_date_range.sql'>get_date_range.sql</a> - get begin and end date, put in vars - also date format var
+<a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/get-schema-name.sql'>get-schema-name.sql</a> - prompt for schema name - schema name can be passed as a parameter
+<a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/get-table-name.sql'>get-table-name.sql</a> - prompt for table name - table name can be passed as a parameter
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/opcodes.sql'>opcodes.sql</a> - list of SQL opcodes for use in 10g-.
 See cpu-busy.sql
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/oversion_minor.sql'>oversion_minor.sql</a> - get the XX.xx version of oracle and store in &v_oversion_minor
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/oversion_major.sql'>oversion_major.sql</a> - get the XX version of oracle and store in &v_oversion_major